 It took a long time, but I eventually got back to transition (finished loop 1), where a helpful bike mechanic let me borrow his front wheel.
 You can see me here, and in particular – check out my front tire if you zoom in, crazy.

 So out I went, again.

 Re-passing everyone that I had already passed.
 I thought it was strange however that my back tire (the first one to flat and get replaced) seemed to be slowly getting more sloshy feeling.
 I figured I was just getting fatigued with the wind.

-Well…after the bike leg when I’d return to the race, I’d find both tires fully flat, and with this little gift in them:
+Well…after the bike leg when I’d return to the transition area, I’d find both tires fully flat, and with this little gift in them:

 Nuff said on the bike…but I did finish that sport.
 Despite three of these:

 Time to run, ‘my sport’.

 The run is a two loop course as well, and is a bit long at 6.5 miles (advertised as such as well).
 It includes about half a mile in the trees on a compact gravel path, and then out a lightly rolling road for the remainder.
 It’s a pretty fast course if run correctly.

 I ran it pretty fast with the 5th fastest split of the day, though my motivation was a bit lower since I was basically racing for nothing.
 After you lose 20 minutes of time to flats and trying to ride flats, you’re really just competing for yourself, and not against anyone from a podium standpoint.

 But I still ran hard.
 All the way to the finish.